magnacore/Productivity-Tools/Linux/Formatting-Checklist/After-Formatting-Checklist-Fedora.md

 conda create --name util
 conda create --name ranger
 conda create --name go
+Do not create quant it will be cloned later

 Install pip in all environments conda install -c anaconda pip